 - Make it so that more people can run for office without having ready access to vast financial resources

 As President, I will...

-- Support a constitutional amendment to overturn Citizens United, which was a terrible decision that has made our politics even more polarized.
+- Support a constitutional amendment to overturn Citizens United and Valeo, which were terrible decisions that have made our politics even more polarized.

 - Eliminate super PACs and vessels for corporate intervention in campaigns.